 What Can you Do Instead?

-There are a variety of ways one can mitigate this issue.
-Many people simply retrain the model regularly.
-This ensures that the latest data is always in the training set and the model doesn’t have to extrapolate very much.
-Beyond that, there are a variety of model choices that can partially or completely extrapolate.
-On time series problems, people often add carefully constructed feature sets of lags and rolling windows.
+There are a variety of ways to mitigate this issue.
+Many people simply retrain the model regularly, ensuring that the latest data is always in the training set and the model doesn’t have to extrapolate very far.
+For time-series problems, practitioners often add carefully constructed feature sets, such as lags, rolling windows, and other time components.
+You can also try target transformations, including differencing or scaling.

-Finally, pick a model with properties that match to your problem!
-Gradient boosting models are the default these days, but you don’t need to use them on every problem.
+Finally, choose a model whose properties match your problem!
+Gradient boosting models are the default these days, but you don’t need to use them for every problem.

 Leave a comment